 I also attempted to try and install Fedora 21 and Linux Mint 17.2 (KDE) but it just wouldn’t go.

 All of the tests were done within VirtualBox on ‘machines’ with the following specifications:

 - Graphics: 3D Acceleration enabled

-The tests were all done using VirtualBox 4.3.12, and I did not install VirtualBox tools (although some distributions may have shipped with them).
+The tests were all done using VirtualBox 4.3.30, and I did not install VirtualBox tools (although some distributions may have shipped with them).
 I also left the screen resolution at the default (whatever the distribution chose) and accepted the installation defaults.
-All tests were run between October 6th, 2014 and October 13th, 2014 so your results may not be identical.
+All tests were run prior to June 2015 so your results may not be identical.

 Just as before I have compiled a series of bar graphs to show you how each installation stacks up against one another.
 Measurements were taken using the free -m command for memory and the df -h command for disk usage.

 Like before I have provided the results file as a download so you can see exactly what the numbers were or create your own custom comparisons (see below for link).

 Things to know before looking at the graphs